furlanflucas/cloud-data-engineering-portfolio/devops_projects/ci_cd_pipeline/README.md

 # 🛠 DevOps Projects by Lucas Furlan

 Welcome to my DevOps portfolio!
-This folder is a work in progress and documents my journey into Cloud and DevOps Engineering.

 Here, I’m building and deploying real-world infrastructure using tools like **Terraform, GitHub Actions, Docker, AWS**, and **monitoring stacks** like **Prometheus, Grafana, and CloudWatch**.